 South Cornwall · PL26

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Gorran Haven, that work is shaped by the place itself — Gorran Haven is an AONB south coast cove village south of Mevagissey, with a tight Conservation Area at the harbour and a network of cliff paths to Dodman Point, with a building stock that leans toward traditional harbour cottages and Victorian villas.
+A PL26 site visit comes before a Gorran Haven sketch, every time — Gorran Haven is an AONB south coast cove village south of Mevagissey, with a tight Conservation Area at the harbour and a network of cliff paths to Dodman Point, with a building stock that leans toward Edwardian houses above the cove and Victorian villas.

 Local context